Alexei Semenov (mathematician)

-Alexei (also Aleksei, Alexey, Aleksey) L. Semenov (also Semyonov, Semёnov) (Russian: Алексей Львович Семенов; born 1950) is a Russian mathematician, educationalist, Academician of the Russian Academy of Sciences, Academician of the Russian Academy of Education, Head of the Department of Mathematical Logic and Theory of Algorithms, Lomonosov State University, Professor, Dr. Sc.
+Alexei (also Aleksei, Alexey, Aleksey) L. Semenov (also Semyonov, Semёnov) (Russian: Алексей Львович Семенов; born 1950) is a Russian mathematician, educationalist, Academician of the Russian Academy of Sciences, Academician of the Russian Academy of Education, Head of the Department of Mathematical Logic and Theory of Algorithms, Lomonosov State University, Professor, and Dr. Sc.

-Early Life and Education
+Early life and education

 Alexei Semenov was born in 1950 in Moscow to a family of electronic and computer engineers.
-He graduated from Moscow school No. 7 and the Faculty of Mechanics and Mathematics of Lomonosov Moscow State University (1972).
-He completed Candidate of Sciences in Physics and Mathematics degree (Moscow State University, 1975, scientific advisor ― Albert Muchnik, dissertation «On definability in some decidable theories»), Doctor of Sciences in Physics and Mathematics degree (Steklov Institute of Mathematics, 1984, dissertation «Logical Theories of One-place Functions on Integers»).
+He graduated from Moscow school No. 7 and the Faculty of Mechanics and Mathematics of Lomonosov Moscow State University in 1972.
+He completed a Candidate of Sciences in Physics and Mathematics degree (Moscow State University in 1975 under scientific advisor Albert Muchnik.
+His dissertation was titled «On definability in some decidable theories».
+He also received a Doctor of Sciences in Physics and Mathematics from Steklov Institute of Mathematics in 1984, with his dissertation titled «Logical Theories of One-place Functions on Integers».

 Career and Research

-Semenov conducted his research in the field of mathematical logic, cybernetics, theoretical computer science, artificial intelligence, education.
+Semenov conducted his research in the field of mathematical logic, cybernetics, theoretical computer science, artificial intelligence, and education.

 Mathematics

 His major field in mathematical logic is definability theory.
-He is known for his decidability results, Cobham – Semenov Theorem, symbolic dynamics applications, lattices of definability descriptions.
-His student Andrey Muchnik solved Michael O. Rabin problem, posed at International Congress of Mathematicians in Nice.
+He is well known for his decidability results, Cobham–Semenov Theorem, symbolic dynamics applications, and lattices of definability descriptions.
+His student Andrey Muchnik solved Michael O. Rabin's problem, posed at the International Congress of Mathematicians in Nice.
 Muchnik and Semenov solved a problem of Andrey Kolmogorov from his work originated descriptive complexity theory.
-He contributed also to the foundations of the theory of algorithms and theory of randomness.
+He also contributed to the foundations of the theory of algorithms and theory of randomness.

 Among other his students are Alexei Lisitsa, Yuri Pritykin, Tatyana Starikovskaya and Vladimir Vovk.

 Computing and AI

 Semenov started work in practical computing at age 14 in cooperation with his mother, specifically in speech recognition in the group of Dmitry Pospelov.
 He participated in the last Soviet attempt to construct a supercomputer in 1986.
 In the last years he developed a concept of individual extended by digital instruments and media.
-The concept elaborates vision of Lev Vygotsky, Josef M. Feigenberg, Sherry Turkle, Andy Clark and Michel Serres to the educational context of mass school.
+The concept furthers the vision of Lev Vygotsky, Josef M. Feigenberg, Sherry Turkle, Andy Clark and Michel Serres to the educational context of mass school.